CRStefano/KWFEEF/README.md

 ## The move I'm proudest of

 Early versions postulated viability with a hand-tuned penalty parameter.
-The fix that made everything click is to **define viability as the non-equilibrium free energy** of the agent's distribution — its Kullback–Leibler distance from the Boltzmann (death) equilibrium.
+The fix that made everything click is to **define viability as the non-equilibrium free energy** of the agent's distributio, its Kullback–Leibler distance from the Boltzmann (death) equilibrium.
 This is not cosmetic:

-- the free parameter disappears — the "cost of death" is now just the free-energy gap, already fixed by the substrate;
+- the free parameter disappears, the "cost of death" is now just the free-energy gap, already fixed by the substrate;
 - viability and information end up in the *same unit*, so the metabolic multiplier α becomes a genuine exchange rate with a **Landauer floor** (α ≥ 1);
 - and it lets me **derive** the S-FEEF criterion from Millidge's *Free Energy of the Future* under four explicitly stated approximations (Appendix B), turning a suggestive analogy with Friston's Free Energy Principle into a reduction.

-It also commits the framework to a stance I'm happy to defend: **information is physical** — carried by matter, costed in energy, valued in energy.
-(Landauer; Rovelli; Adlam & Rovelli; Bartlett et al.)
+It also commits the framework to a stance I'm happy to defend: **information is physical** (Some people might be shocked, while others will say, “That was obvious,” but I don't think it's a given.
+I discuss this in more detail in the paper (please read the paper, thank you))

 ---

-## What this is *not*

-I'd rather you hear the limitations from me than from a referee.

-- It's a **toy model** — 108 states.
+Is everything perfect?
+I wish.
+I know full well that  It's a **toy model** — 108 states.
 It demonstrates mechanisms; it does not prove universal laws at scale.
-- Several headline results are **contingent on the action rule**, as said above.
-I treat that as a finding, not as something to hide.
-- There is **no empirical validation yet**.
+Several headline results are **contingent on the action rule**, as said above.
+I treat that as a finding, not as something to hide. here is **no empirical validation yet** (the key word here is “yet”).
 The paper proposes a concrete paradigm (titrate metabolic load, measure perceptual grain); nobody has run it.
-- The link to the Free Energy Principle is a derivation **under stated approximations**, not yet a parameter-free identity.
+The link to the Free Energy Principle is a derivation **under stated approximations**, not yet ((again: the key word is “yet”)) a parameter-free identity.

-If those bother you, good — they bother me too, and they are the to-do list.
+If those bother you, good — they bother me too, and they are the to-do list....If you'd like to give me a hand...

 ---